Dutch Schultz: Bootlegger

 In the mid-1920s, Schultz had begun work as a bouncer at the Hub Social Club, a small speakeasy in the Bronx owned by a gangster named Joey Noe.
-Noe was impressed with Schultz's ruthlessness and reputation for brutality when he lost his temper, and he made him a partner.
-Together they soon opened more illegal drinking joints around the Bronx.
+Noe was impressed with Schultz's reputation for brutality and made him a partner.
+Together they soon opened more illegal drinking establishments around the Bronx.
 Using their own trucks to reduce high delivery costs, they brought in beer made by Frankie Dunn, a brewer in Union City, New Jersey.
 Schultz often rode shotgun to guard the trucks from hijackers.

-Schultz and Noe soon had to deal with the brothers John and Joe Rock, who were already running a bootlegging operation in the Bronx.
+Schultz and Noe soon had to deal with brothers John and Joe Rock, who were already running a bootlegging operation in the Bronx.
 Initially the brothers refused to buy beer from Noe and Schultz, but eventually John, the elder brother, agreed to cooperate; however, his younger brother Joe refused.
 One night the Noe-Schultz gang kidnapped Joe, beat him and hung him by his thumbs from a meat hook.
 They then allegedly wrapped a gauze bandage smeared with discharge from a gonorrhea infection over his eyes.
-His family reportedly paid $35,000 for his release.
+Joe's family reportedly paid $35,000 for his release.
 Shortly after his return, he went blind.
 From then on, the Noe-Schultz gang met little opposition as they expanded across the entire Bronx.
 Bootlegging during Prohibition made Schultz very wealthy.